-What does this have to do with a website about learning Spanish?
-Well, learning Spanish has everything to do with dating if you want to do it right!
+What does dating in Latin America have to do with a website about learning Spanish?
+Well, learning Spanish has everything to do with dating there if you want to do it right!

 If you want to read about it from someone who “has done it right and who has done it wrong”, than I have managed both.